hollabaq86/hollabaq86.github.io/_posts/2018-10-16-Formatting-Noisy-Data-for-Machine-Learning.md

 ![Source table showing nuanced notes]({{ site.url }}{{ site.baseurl }}/img/source2.png)

-To achieve this, we can use some old school command line tricks, a little script work, as well as hot encoding and scaling techniques so that my training and test data is in a format that's easier for my ML project to read.
+To achieve this, we can use some old school command line tricks, a little script work, as well as one hot encoding and scaling techniques so that my training and test data is in a format that's easier for my ML project to read.

 ## Command line tips